Mehnga Singh Babbar: Operation Blue Star and death

 On 27–30 April 1984, from the warning of Jarnail Singh Bhindranwale all the companions started to make bunkers in Golden Temple complex.
 Mehnga Singh along with about 40 men built a big bunker in Baba Atal of heavy machine guns, semi-automatic rifles and Talwar.
 On 1 June 1984, the first day of the Operation Blue Star, armed forces of CRPF and Border Security Force (BSF) attacked the bunker at 12 pm.

-He and the 40 of his men fought in chamkaur di gaddi until when a sniper shot Mehnga Singh three times in the forehead and killed him along with 8 others.
+He and the 40 of his men fought in the bunker until when a sniper shot Mehnga Singh three times in the forehead and killed him along with 8 others.
 The others ran to other bunkers, when the first bunker fell down.
-It is alleged by his followers that when an man asked him how he was, he answered "Chardi Kala!".
+It is alleged by his followers that when a man asked him how he was, he answered "Chardi Kala!".

 He was cremated close to Manji Sahib, near the Golden Temple.